-“Too many Americans are unprepared for retirement, either lacking access to retirement plans or saving very little in the,” Dr. Jason Furman said at the hearing.
+“Too many Americans are unprepared for retirement, either lacking access to retirement plans or saving very little in them,” Dr. Jason Furman said at the hearing.
 “The net effect of [American Health Care Act] would be to reduce effective after-tax incomes for tens of millions of households, increasing their financial insecurity and causing them to cut back on a wide range of activities—including retirement savings.
 As such, this legislation has the potential to increase retirement insecurity along with its other costs in terms of worse health outcomes and greater financial insecurity.”

 Economic Policy Institute (EPI) analyzed that, for every seven days the rule’s implementation is delayed, it will cost retirement savers $431 million over the next 30 years.
-In total, the proposed 60 day delay will cost workers saving for retirement $3.7 billion.
+In total, the proposed 60-day delay will cost workers saving for retirement $3.7 billion.
 Today's hearing is an affront to millions of Americans who deserve retirement investment advice that's in their best interest, and to those businesses that have spent millions of dollars to comply with the rule.
-Working people and families who work hard to save for retirement deserve common sense protections.
+Working people and families who work hard to save for retirement deserve common-sense protections.